t0fum4n/FlipperZeroGolfScoreKeeperApp/README.md

 - Quick score adjustment with the D-pad (Up/Down to change strokes, Left/Right to change holes)
 - Track 9 or 18 hole rounds and see totals plus relation to par
 - Customize each hole's par from the Round Setup menu
+- Save, load, and delete favorite course presets for quick setup
 - Rename players and reset rounds from the Round Setup menu
 - Clean GolfScore code structure (`app.cpp`, `scorecard/scorecard.cpp`, `settings/settings.cpp`)